 Interface Specify the effective interface for the rule.
-Host IP Address Specify the host IP address for NAT-DMZ Status Check the box to enable the rule.
+If you choose multiple ports, the entry will be applied to all selected ports simultaneously.
+Host IP Address Specify the host IP address for NAT-DMZ.
+Status Check the box to enable the rule.